Micahs0Day/micahs0day.github.io/_posts/2021-02-19-Labs_Pfsense_Install.md

 [DNS](https://www.lifewire.com/what-is-a-dns-server-2625854/)

-You can leave the Time Server hostname as default but change the Time zone to match where you live.
+You can leave the Time Server hostname as default, but change the Time zone to match where you live.

 ![]({{site.baseurl}}/images/pfsenseweb2.png)

-Hit Next on step 4, unless you know what you are doing.
+Hit Next on step 4 unless you know what you are doing.

 Since I will be keeping the default IP schema, I hit next on Step 5 as well.

 Step 6: Change the Admin password!!
 Kudos to PfSense for making this mandatory during the installation process.
 This ensures that you don’t leave the default admin credentials in place, which is a BIG no no.

 Step 7: Hit “Reload to reload PfSense with your new changes.”

 Step 8: Wait for your router to reload.

 Step 9: Check for updates.
 It’s important to keep your servers up to date.
-Manufactures release security and quality patches all the time to keep your machines safe and running smoothly, so be on the lookout for those.
-Since we are on the latest version, there is nothing to update, but better to be safe than sorry.
+Companies release security and quality patches all the time to keep your machines safe and running smoothly so be on the lookout for those.
+Since we are on the latest version there is nothing to update, but better to be safe than sorry.

 You should be greeted with the wonderful PfSense dashboard as we are finally finished with our deployment!!!

 ## Done
-You (hopefully) have successfully completed setting up PfSense in a virtual environment.
+Hopefully you have successfully completed setting up PfSense as a VM.
 Take a moment to pat yourself on the back, breathe a breath of relief, then get ready for the next step (coming soon)!!
-Feel free to go out and research things to install on your Hypervisor that may interest or be of benefit to you.
+Feel free to go out and research things to install onto your Hypervisor that may interest or be of benefit to you.

-I suggest you go check out these resources:
+**I suggest you go check out these resources:**

 [r/homelab]( https://www.reddit.com/r/homelab/ )